pawanmsr/pawanmsr.github.io/_posts/2025-12-04-games-and-markets.markdown

 > The best time to default, from a macroeconomics perspective, will be when the debt is cheap - the repercussions can be absorbed effectively.
 Individually, the best time to default would be when default rates soar - the debt collector may get busy worrying about their own debt(s).
 >

-It is easier to use continuous compounding rate ($r_{c}$), which can be obtained by equating the amounts equations and solving for it.
+It is easier to use continuous compounding rate ($r_{c}$), which can be obtained by equating the amounts equations, and solving for it.

 $$
 Pe^{r_{c}n} = P(1 + \frac{r}{m})^{nm} \\